-The following section presumes that the ACOE transportation study will be agreed to for 2007 and lists releases according to the new prioritized production as seen in Table 4.
+The following section presumes that the Army Corps of Engineers (ACOE) transportation study will be agreed to for 2008 and lists releases according to the new prioritized production as seen in Table 3.
+As of 7 November, we anticipate production may be met through priority 15.
 A yearling release of 450,000 fish from LFH directly into the Snake River at 10 fpp is programmed.
 All of these fish will be marked and/or tagged during September (half AD CWT left-red VIE, and half CWT left-red VIE), and transferred into Lake Two.
-A portion of these fish may also be PIT tagged (as many as 28,000) at the same time to better estimate escapement of adults through the hydro system to LFH, LGR, and the Tucannon River (Table 6).
+A portion of these fish may also be PIT tagged (as many as 30,000 pending approval) at the same time to better estimate escapement of adults through the hydro system to LFH, LGR, and the Tucannon River (Table 5).
 Those fish receiving a PIT tag will not be VIE tagged.
 Fish will be volitionally released from the rearing pond into the Snake River during the period of April 1-15.
 On or after April 15, all remaining fish in the lake will be forced out, unless river conditions dictate an alternative release time.
 Since all three lakes share a common release structure, the fall Chinook release must be coordinated with steelhead releases.

-Three yearling groups will be marked and/or tagged at LFH in September (7:8 marking ratio; AD CWT:CWT only), then transferred to Captain John, Big Canyon, and Pittsburg Landing acclimation sites (at ~ 12 fpp) for final rearing and release by NPT in April at a target of 10 fpp.
-Prior to release, NPT will PIT tag 5,000 random fish at each site for emigration timing and survival through the hydro-system.
+Three yearling groups will be marked and/or tagged at LFH in September (AD CWT:CWT only and up to 56,000 PIT tags), then transferred to Captain John, Big Canyon, and Pittsburg Landing acclimation sites (at ~ 12 fpp) for final rearing and release by NPT in April at a target of 10 fpp.
+Prior to release, NPT staff will PIT tag 5,000 random fish at each site for emigration timing and survival through the hydro-system.
+This tagging will be coordinated with the COE transportation study.
+If COE transportation tagging does not occur tagging will be conducted at the acclimation sites.

 A total of 200,000 subyearlings are 100% coded-wire tagged and adipose fin clipped in April for release from LFH into the Snake River in early June.
-A portion of these fish may also be PIT tagged (approximately 47,000) at the same time to better estimate escapement of adults through the hydro system to LFH, LGR, and the Tucannon River.
+As many as 47,222 of this release may be PIT tagged if approval is attained.
 These fish are pumped directly from the raceways into the river.

 Captain John Acclimation Facility receives 500,000 subyearlings in May, as does Big Canyon Acclimation Facility, from LFH.
 Both groups are comprised of 100,000 CWT, 100,000 AD CWT, and 300,000 unmarked fish.
 Pittsburg Landing will receive 400,000 subyearlings in May.
 This group is comprised of 100,000 CWT, 100,000 AD CWT, and 200,000 unmarked fish.
 All marking and tagging is completed by WDFW in March and April, prior to transfer.
+Pit tagging may occur prior to and/or post transfer to acclimation sires.
 These fish are acclimated and released in June by NPT.
-Prior to release, NPT will PIT tag 2,500 random fish each at Big Canyon and Pittsburg Landing, and 3,500 fish at Captain John, to be compatible with the direct stream released fish outplanted at Couse Creek (see next paragraph).
+Prior to release, NPT will PIT tag 2,500 random fish each at Big Canyon and Pittsburg Landing, and 3,500 fish at Captain John, to be compatible with the direct stream released fish out planted at Couse Creek (see next paragraph).

-An additional 200,000 subyearlings are direct stream released into the Snake River at Couse Creek, near Captain John Rapids.
+An additional 200,000 subyearlings may be direct stream released into the Snake River at Couse Creek, near Captain John Rapids.
 These fish are part of a study to compare survival of fish released directly versus those acclimated prior to release.
-The direct release will correspond with the Captain John acclimated release, scheduled for June.
+We will coordinate with the NPT to assure that the direct release will correspond with the Captain John acclimated release, scheduled for June.
 All of these fish will be AD-CWT marked and include 3,500 PIT tags.